 Last year, following the election of Donald Trump, Evergreen tweaked the event.
 Immigrants and undocumented people on campus were frightened by Trump's promises to step up deportations, so the school, following faculty and student input, decided to use the Day of Absence to re-affirm that "students belonged on campus and that there wasn't going to be any harassment or targeting of them on campus," says Jacqueline Littleton, an activist and a senior at Evergreen.
 To make that point, administrators switched the usual practice: Instead of people of color leaving campus, white people were asked to do so.

 Many students were irritated and angered by Weinstein's email.
 But it did not trigger protests, nor calls for Weinstein to be fired.
 In fact, the protests on campus supposedly responding to the email did not take place until May of 2017, and were focused on an entirely different incident, Littleton says.
 That month, police took two black students out of their dorms just before midnight, following an altercation in the cafeteria the day before, according to Littleton.
-White students involved in the incident were not detained.
-In response, activists organized protests, which included demonstrations and marches through classroom buildings in order to raise awareness.
+(The non-black student involved in the altercation was not detained.)
+In response, activists organized protests, which included demonstrations and marches through classroom buildings in order to raise awareness.*

 During this march, Weinstein decided to come out of his classroom and confront the protesters.
 The protesters were well aware of Weinstein's email, and the conversation grew contentious.
 Students were especially angered when police arrived; they initially believed that Weinstein had called them himself.
 Since the students were protesting police bias, this was seen as an especially inflammatory move.